539hex/crun/README.md

 ## Features

 - **One-step compile and run** - No need for separate compilation and execution commands
+- **Multiple source file support** - Easily compile a main file with multiple library source files
-- **Automatic output naming** - Executable name is derived from the source file
+- **Automatic output naming** - Executable name is derived from the main source file
 - **Path preservation** - Maintains the same directory structure for output files
 - **Modern C standards** - Compiles with C23 standard by default
 - **Developer-friendly warnings** - Automatically adds `-Wall` and `-Wextra` compiler flags